Nevada Alternative Teacher Certification

 Secondary Career and Technical License

-Those who wish to teach career and technical education subjects in secondary grades may qualify for a license if they have at least a bachelor’s degree and complete teaching major courses plus at least 22 semester hours of teaching preparation coursework.
+Those who wish to teach career and technical education subjects in secondary grades may qualify for a license if they have at least a bachelor’s degree and complete specific courses plus at least 22 semester hours of teaching preparation coursework.
 Candidates must have a major or minor in the endorsement area(s) sought.
-Candidates must also pass the Praxis Core Academic Skills for Educators, the Praxis Principles of Learning and Teaching, and the Praxis II content area exams, if available in the endorsement area.
+Candidates must also pass the Praxis Core Academic Skills for Educators, the Praxis Principles of Learning and Teaching, and the Praxis II content-area exams, if available in the endorsement area.
 For detailed information, refer to the State of Nevada Department of Education.

 Special Qualifications License

-A special qualifications license may be issued to prospective educators who have a bachelor’s degree that meets specific coursework requirements, two years of teaching experience in a postsecondary environment, and at least three years of work experience.
-Candidates may also qualify with at least five years of work experience in the content area to be taught.
+A special qualifications license may be issued to prospective educators who have a bachelor’s degree that meets specific coursework requirements plus have additional qualifications.
+These qualifications vary according to the endorsement area but commonly include two years of teaching experience in a postsecondary environment and at least three years of work experience.
+Candidates may also qualify with at least five years of work experience in the content area to be taught and/or a master’s degree.
 Those pursuing this pathway must pass the Praxis Core Academic Skills for Educators exam, though this may be waived for candidates with a master’s degree.
-Candidates must also pass the Praxis II content area exams or have a valid license relating to the endorsement(s) sought issued by a professional licensing board.
+Candidates must also pass the appropriate Praxis II content area exams or have a valid license relating to the endorsement(s) sought issued by a professional licensing board.

-In most cases, candidates for Nevada alternative teacher certification must pass the Praxis Core Academic Skills for Educators exam and the Praxis II content area exams for the subject(s) to be taught.
-Candidates will also need to pass the University of Nevada – Reno exams in Nevada School Law, Nevada Constitution, and the US Constitution or take approved coursework in these subjects to waive the exam requirement.
+In most cases, candidates for Nevada alternative teacher certification must pass the Praxis Core Academic Skills for Educators exam and the Praxis II Subject Assessments for the subject(s) to be taught.
+Candidates will also need to pass the University of Nevada-Reno exams in Nevada School Law, the Nevada Constitution, and the US Constitution or take approved coursework in these subjects to waive the exam requirement.

 Nevada offers limited reciprocity to teachers who hold certification in other states.
 Recent teaching experience is required and not all out-of-state licenses are recognized.
 Those who received a non-traditional certificate through an alternative certification program in another state may not be eligible for reciprocity.
 For more information, see our guide to teacher certification reciprocity or visit the Nevada Department of Education.